Mississippi

 Absentee Ballot Process

-• 65 years of age or older
+• Any person who is 65 years old or older

 Please check with your voter registrar to determine if you are entitled to vote absentee and to learn the procedures for doing so.
 You can fill out an absentee ballot request form here.